 Students will study how to use programming languages to create dynamic web pages and how to add animation and interactivity to web pages.
 Document Object Model (DOM) and Browser Object Model (BOM) will be utilized to develop well-formed web pages.
 This course will provide the insights and innovative techniques to be able to develop real code for real applications such as microcontroller processing and/or mobile app development.
-Prerequisite: CS112 or CS121.

-Advanced Operating Systems 4 CR CS222
+CS222 Advanced Operating Systems 4 CR

 This course trains students in the installation, configuration, and administration of Network Operating Systems.
 This course focuses on installing a Windows Domain controller using Active Directory in the Windows Server environment.
-Prerequisite: CS112 or CS121.